 MURDER issues #2 and #2.1

 After producing issue 1, and having smashed a Kickstarter to produce issue two, Matt Loisel and team brought me on board to script-edit their second issue, and its follow-up mini.
 MURDER is about black superheroes saving abused animals, and racing against time to prevent a world disaster based in... animal telepathy?!
 Yes—And it's a cute, funny, romantic ride.
-Currently in the art production stage, MURDER #2 will be available to backers and to buy online soon.
+Currently in the art production stage, MURDER #2 and #2.1 are available online now.

 Cafe Suada, Jade Sarson, 2019